IYourSunshineI/multi-dimensional-clustering/README.md

 ### Usage

 1. Upload the file you want to cluster to ```/public/datasets/```
-2. Refresh the browser and your file should be ready
+2. Refresh the browser and your file should be ready in the dropdown

 ### About